 So much better than our current goals, which is that by 2021, 8% of our electricity would be from renewables.

 Much media attention has already been received…

-- April 18 2018 news release from the State House by Rep Chris Rabb & Rep Steve McCarter: With Harrisburg mired in partisanship, Democrats and Republicans join forces to tackle climate change,
+- Then, with a pre-Earth Day news release from the State House by Rep Chris Rabb & Rep Steve McCarter: With Harrisburg mired in partisanship, Democrats and Republicans join forces to tackle climate change.

 - One key concern is that this bill does not track emissions.
 If we focus solely on ramping up renewables, it’s likely that carbon-free nuclear electricity will be replaced with electricity from fracked gas and / or large scale solar arrays.
 In either case, this would be worse for the global climate since emissions remain at the current levels or worse, increase.
 It’s imperative that future revisions of this bill include tracking emissions, to ensure that we reduce our emissions whilst ramping up the use of renewables.

 - Another concern is that because the bill doesn’t regulate emissions, it’s not including emissions from two sizeable sectors: industry & waste processing.
 An example is emissions from cement manufacturing.